voedger/voedger-docs/concepts/vsql.md

 ## Alterability

-VSQL does not use the ALTER statement.
-Instead, schema updates are made directly to the TABLE description, with new schemas applied automatically and seamlessly.
+VSQL does not use the `ALTER` statement and the `CREATE` word.
+Instead, schema updates are made directly to the `TABLE` description.
+During deployment new schemas applied automatically and seamlessly, with zero downtime.
 Consider an example of schema evolution.

 MyTable, version 1:
 ```sql